-BeyondGrader evaluates multiple facets of code quality—style and formatting, cyclomatic complexity, execution efficiency, source line counts, and dead code detection, with more coming soon.
+BeyondGrader evaluates multiple facets of code quality—style and formatting, cyclomatic complexity, execution efficiency, source line counts, memory usage, and dead code detection, with more coming soon.
 We can help you teach students to create code that is not just correct, but also beautiful, efficient, and idiomatic.

 Let’s see how!

 The examples below use the following example problem.
 Toward the end, we’ll show how easy it is to write this question!

 Feel free to give it a try!
 We won’t repeat the instructions below.

 SquaredSorter that provides a single class method named

 Next, sort the array in ascending order.

 Finally, return the maximum of the squared, sorted array.